 5. What are the academic and procedural requirements for admission?

-A qualification for the master program is given if a Bachelor of Science degree has been completed above average at a university or a technical college (Fachhochschule), in a study program belonging to the Life Sciences, either in Germany or abroad.
+Eligibility for the master's program is given if a Bachelor of Science degree has been completed above average at a university or a technical college (Fachhochschule), in a study program belonging to the Life Sciences, either in Germany or abroad.
 Such qualifying study programs are for example Horticultural and/or Agricultural Sciences, Environmental Sciences, Forestry, Biology or Molecular Biotechnology.
-If this qualification is given students may apply and an admission procedure is initiated.

 6. How do I prove my proficiency in English?

-7. What are the contends of the apitude test?
+7. What are the contents of the apitude test?

 The apitude test is an informal conversation (either personally, by phone or Skype), which intends to determine the motivation of the candidate to participate in the study program and to evaluate, if the expectations of the student can be met by the offered contends.
 Moreover, it is also conceived to provide background information on the contents of the master program and answer other questions that may prevail.